emilielydiat/emilielydiat/README.md

 ## Hi, I'm Emilie 👋

-#### I'm a budding front-end developper with a background in UX design.
+#### I'm a budding front-end developer with a background in UX design.
 I was previously working for a fintech startup in Hong Kong, and have relocated to Manchester, UK.
 I'm a polyglot and love to travel.
 Originally from Geneva, Switzerland.

 ###### NOW